Black Rhino in Zambia — History, Loss, and Recovery

 2003–2010: Translocation of founder animals from South Africa into a secure core sanctuary area inside North Luangwa.

-Individuals were carefully selected, fitted with tracking collars, and monitored intensively to ensure safety and adjustment.
+Individuals were carefully selected, fitted with tracking devices, and monitored intensively to ensure safety and adaptation.

-Reintroductions weren’t random — efforts involved strong anti-poaching measures, community engagement, and long-term habitat protection planning.
+Reintroductions weren’t random — efforts involved strong anti-poaching measures, community engagement, and long-term landscape protection planning.

-Since then, the population has continued to grow slowly but steadily, with no known poaching losses in North Luangwa, thanks to intensive protection including specialist ranger units and intelligence-led patrols.
+Since then, the population has continued to grow slowly but steadily, with no known poaching losses in North Luangwa, thanks to intensive protection including specialist ranger units and intelligence-led patrols and the programmes ‘Linking Livelihoods and Landscape’ approach.

 Today the black rhino in North Luangwa is Zambia’s only established wild population, classified as an IUCN “Key 2” population (between roughly 50–100 animals).